rahulmukundan999/polyteia/readme.md

 - Chart: The application includes a chart component built using Nivo, a powerful charting library for React.js.
 - ChartSwitcher Component: A component is added to allow users to switch between line and bar charts.

-## Usage

-Once the application is running, you can access the frontend at `http://localhost:3000`.
-Use the ChartSwitcher component to switch between line and bar charts and explore the data.

 ## Getting Started

 To run the application, follow these steps: